Azure/azure-cli-extensions/src/apic-extension/README.md

-# Azure CLI aPICenter Extension
+# Azure CLI APICenter Extension

 This extension can help create and manage APICenter Resources